-4. Directors and their interests
+5. Directors and their interests

-The directors who held office during the year are
+The Directors who held office during the year are:

-Mr. Uche Orji - Chairman Mr. Chinua Azubike - Managing Director/Chief Executive Officer Mr. Christopher Vermont (British) - Non-Executive Director Mrs. Stella Ojekwe-Onyejeli - Non-Executive Director Mr. Banji Fehintola - Non-Executive Director Mr. Sanjeev Gupta (Indian) - Non-Executive Director
+Mr. Uche Orji - Chairman Mr. Chinua Azubike - Managing Director/Chief Executive Officer Mr. Christopher Vermont (British) - Non-Executive Director Mrs. Stella Ojekwe-Onyejeli - Non-Executive Director Mr. Banji Fehintola - Non-Executive Director Mr. Sanjeev Gupta (Indian) - Non-Executive Director Mr. Solomon Quaynor - Non-Executive Director Annuinted to the Decel offection October 201 0

-Appointed to the Board effective December 19, 2018
+Appointed to the Board effective October, 2019

-None of the directors have an interest in the shareholding of the Company.
+None of the Directors have an interest in the shareholding of the Company.

-5. Directors' interests in contracts
+6. Directors' interests in contracts

-None of the directors had direct or indirect interests in contracts with the Company during the year.
+None of the Directors had direct or indirect interests in contracts with the Company during the year.

-6. Property and equipment
+7. Property and equipment